Key Takeaways

 Inverse ETFs have the advantage of not requiring the investor to maintain a margin account, which would be necessary if they wanted to open short positions.
 In a margin account, a broker loans money to a trader.
 Shorting is a sophisticated trading strategy that uses margin.

-Investors that take on short positions do so in order to sell the securities to other traders; they do not actually own the stocks.
+Investors who take on short positions do so to sell the securities to other traders; they do not own the stocks.
 The objective is to buy the asset back at a lower price and close the trade by giving the margin lender the shares.

 A stock loan charge must be paid to a broker for borrowing the shares required for a short sale.
 High short interest in stock may make it difficult to find shares to be short, which raises the cost of short selling.
 The cost of borrowing shares to short can frequently be greater than 3% of the borrowed amount.